pacu23/adwaita-accent-color-changer/README.md

 Included a fix for Firefox and Thunderbird: if using adw-gtk3, they do not accept .config overrides and instead follow GNOME's system accent color, due to theme name detection, that's why adw-gtk3 theme optionally gets cloned with symlinked content in .local/share/themes and renamed.

 Added Flatpak fix.
 Aside from the usual permissions for reading .config/gtk-3.0 and gtk-4.0, there's a complication when using Firefox fix, as your system theme is technically not adw-gtk3, so Flatpak doesn't automatically use the adw-gtk3 package.
 I don't know how to force it to use it, so instead it applies a custom theme via override, and the contents of the theme are copied from adw-gtk3, not symlinked, as it can't read symlinks to /usr/share.
-Also it has to be in .themes instead of .local/share/themes for whatever reason.
-The symlinked theme is kept at .local/share/ for better compability (it also auto updates with adw-gtk3).

 Included a fix for the following extensions: Gtk4 desktop icons, Accent privacy indicators, Color picker.
 Modifying the extension's files in ~/.local/share/gnome-shell/extensions (if installed there).
 It might reset after an update, so just rerun the script.
 If something breaks, just reinstall the extensions.